-Even though there are not many cases nowadays and seems to have receded since 2013, I still urge you have this inspection done quickly especially for servers were manufactured before 2010.
-Apparently, I’m still seeing many of these branded servers are prone to this plague in operation when I was walking around the data centers.
+Even though there are not many cases nowadays and seems to have receded since 2013, I still urge you to have this inspection done quickly especially for servers was manufactured before 2010.
+Apparently, I’m still seeing many of these branded servers are prone to this plague in operation when I was walking around the data centres.

 Not all Cloud SSD VPS are the same, Vastspace SSD VPS server nodes are custom built and optimized RAID for redundancy and high performance.
 Vastspace SSD VPS server nodes use only Enterprise SSD Drives ensuring fast and consistent command response times as well as protect data loss and corruption.